 Jonty Pearce and his pontoon mates are made homeless for the winter when a howling gale necessitates some marina repairs

-Got that nagging feeling there's some maintenance you’ve forgotten to do before putting her to bed for the winter?
-Duncan…
+Got that nagging feeling there's some maintenance you’ve forgotten to do before putting your boat to bed for the winter?…

 When your boat is out of commission during the winter, use this time to upgrade and maybe add value to…